dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_13-47-20/benchmark_report.md

 #### Evaluation by claude-3-sonnet

 **Completeness:** 4/5
-The business plan covers most of the essential sections, including market analysis, product overview, target market, competitive advantage, financial projections, and a conclusion.
-It provides good depth and coherence across these sections.
+The business plan covers all major sections with good depth, including market analysis, product overview, target market, competitive advantage, financial projections, and conclusion.
+It provides a comprehensive view of the proposed AI productivity app business.

 **Rationale Quality:** 5/5
-The rationale for agent selection and their roles is clearly explained.
-The reasoning for including or excluding agents is well-justified, and the overall structure of how the different components fit together is logical and well-reasoned.
+The rationale section clearly explains the choice of expert agents involved and their respective roles in developing the different components of the business plan.
+It provides excellent reasoning for including each agent and excluding irrelevant ones like the BaseballCoachAgent.

 **Structure Quality:** 4/5
-The business plan is well-structured, with clear sections and a logical flow.
-The formatting is consistent and readable, following a professional style.
-While not impeccable, the structure and formatting are of good quality.
+The plan is well-structured with clear sections and formatting.
+It follows a logical flow starting with the rationale, executive summary, market analysis, and other key components.
+The markdown formatting is clean and readable.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

 **Total Score: 13/15**

-#### Evaluation by Claude 3 Sonnet

-**Completeness:** 5/5
-The business plan covers all major sections in exceptional detail, including market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, rollout timeline, and conclusion.
-It provides a comprehensive and well-rounded overview of the EffiPro AI productivity app.

-**Rationale Quality:** 5/5
-The rationale for agent choices and exclusions is clearly explained, highlighting the relevance of each agent's expertise to the business objectives.
-The reasoning for excluding irrelevant agents like the BaseballCoachAgent is also provided.

-**Structure Quality:** 5/5
-The business plan is impeccably organized with consistent formatting, logical section flow, and clear markdown hierarchy.
-The structure facilitates easy readability and navigation.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 15/15**

-#### Evaluation by Claude 3 Haiku

-**Completeness:** 5/5
-The business plan covers all the expected sections in great detail, including market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk management, and a rollout timeline.
-The plan is comprehensive and thoughtful.

-**Rationale Quality:** 5/5
-The rationale for engaging various expert agents to cover the essential components of the business strategy is well-explained.
-The plan clearly outlines how the different agent contributions fit together to form a cohesive strategy.
-The reasoning behind excluding irrelevant agents, such as the BaseballCoachAgent, is also clearly articulated.

-**Structure Quality:** 5/5
-The business plan is exceptionally well-structured, with clear section headings, logical flow, and consistent formatting.
-The use of markdown formatting makes the document easy to read and navigate.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 15/15**

-#### Evaluation by Mistral 7B Instruct

-**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

-#### Evaluation by DeepSeek Coder
+#### Evaluation by gpt-4o

-**ERROR:** Unsupported/misconfigured Bedrock model: us.deepseek.r1-v1:0
+**ERROR:** OpenAI returned non-JSON: ```json
+{
+  "completeness": 5,
+  "completeness_explanation": "The business plan for EffiPro is fully complete, including all expected sections such as Executive Summary, Market Analysis, Product Strat...

 #### BaseballCoachAgent Handling Examples